 - Appropriate supplementary aids and services that allow them to get the most out of their instructional program

 Under IDEA, (1) states must have an early intervention system for children age birth to age 2 with disabilities; and (2) public schools must provide special education to children ages 3-21.
-Your goal as a special education teacher is to identify, assess, and then provide services that allow children with disabilities to succeed academically and to prepare them to go on to enjoy success in life and work.
+Your goal as a special education teacher is to identify, assess and then provide services that allow children who have disabilities to succeed academically.

 As a special education teacher, you will develop and monitor student IEPs, which must include a statement that describes how the student’s disability affects involvement in the general education classroom, as well as annual goals that are marked with benchmarks and other short-term objectives related to the student within the general education classroom.